If you like warm, delicious comfort food that is also super nutritious, this Veggie Based Sweet Potato and Black Bean Chili is for you!

 - 1 tablespoon olive oil

-- 1 onion chopped
+- 1 onion, chopped

-- 2 bell pepper any color, chopped
+- 2 bell peppers, chopped (any color works!)

-- 4 cups chopped sweet potatoes about 2 medium sweet potatoes
+- 4 cups chopped sweet potatoes, about 2 medium sweet potatoes

-- 4 garlic cloves chopped
+- 4 cloves garlic, chopped

-- 1 tablespoon Chili Powder
+- 1 tablespoon chili powder

 - 2 teaspoons ground cumin